View FREE Lessons!

 For example, assume a family earns $100,000 in Year 1.
 They are in the 30 percent tax bracket and pay $30,000 income tax.
 Their disposable income equals $70,000 ($100,000 - $30,000).
-Now assume in Year 2 their income falls to $60,000.
-They fall to a 15 percent tax bracket and owe $9,000.
+Now assume their income decreases to $60,000 in Year 2.
+They fall into a 15 percent tax bracket and owe $9,000.
 Their disposable income drops to $51,000, but that is higher than if they continued to be taxed at 30 percent, where they would pay $18,000 and only have $42,000 in disposable income.
 In this example, the family would have $9,000 more to spend because they are in a lower tax bracket.
-The added spending diminishes the severity of the recession by slowing down the decline of the economy's aggregate demand.
+The added spending diminishes the recession’s severity by slowing the decline of the economy’s aggregate demand.

 Transfer payments that automatically increase when the economy stalls are automatic stabilizers since these payments increase the economy’s aggregate demand.
 An economy’s aggregate demand, or the total amount purchased, decreases during a recession, but transfer payments can limit the fall.
-Food stamps is a transfer payment paid to low income people who struggle to pay for food.
-During recessions more families become eligible for assistance, so the total spent on food stamps increases.
+Food stamps are transfer payments paid to low-income people who struggle to pay for food.
+More families become eligible for assistance during recessions, so the total spent on food stamps increases.
 Food purchases typically decline during recessions, but food stamps offset some of this effect.
-The combination of lower progressive tax rates and an increase in transfer payments increases consumers’ disposable income.
+The combination of lower progressive tax rates and increased transfer payments increases consumers’ disposable income.
 Automatic stabilizers can help avoid a recession or prolong economic growth by increasing consumers’ and businesses’ disposable income and the economy’s aggregate demand without government action.

-Automatic stabilizers also slow the economy’s growth rate during overheated periods, when incomes are rising.
+Automatic stabilizers also slow the economy’s growth rate during overheated periods when incomes rise.
 The added income pushes taxpayers to a higher tax rate, which increases the taxpayer’s tax bill.
-Meanwhile fewer people would qualify for the transfer payments tied to income such as food stamps, or unemployment insurance, so transfer payments would decrease.
-This combination slows the growth of aggregate demand, reduces the likelihood of the economy overheating, which in turn reduces inflationary pressure.
+Meanwhile, fewer people would qualify for transfer payments tied to income, such as food stamps or unemployment insurance, so that transfer payments would decrease.
+This combination slows the growth of aggregate demand and reduces the likelihood of the economy overheating, which in turn reduces inflationary pressure.

 This explanation assumes that disposable income and consumer spending are directly related.
-In the example used, it is apparent that low-income families are helped by lower tax rates and transfer payments.
-A drop in disposable income may not affect spending for the middle-class or wealthy as much in the short-run.
+In the example used, it is apparent that lower tax rates and transfer payments help low-income families.
+A drop in disposable income may not affect spending for the middle class or wealthy as much in the short run.
 However, on a macroeconomic level, a progressive tax system helps stabilize the economy.
 The Congressional Budget Office

 Dig Deeper With These Free Lessons: